-identifying candidate providers; selection criteria, including sustainability topics (ESG); • selecting providers, including due diligence ; risk assessment of outsourcing opportunities; establishing outsourcing agreements.
-OUTS-2.1b When reporting on its approach of initiating outsourced services, if applicable in the reporting period , the organization should describe how it handles the service transfer.
-Service transfer.
-This should include: • if applicable, the possible transfer of employees and other workers , including their human rights.
-This could include: the planning and design of the transfer activities; the possible transfer of staff and assets and the related legal and change management procedures; the communication aspects related to the start of the services by the outsourcing provider.
-OUTS-2.1c The organization should describe, when applicable, how it adheres to the regulatory requirements for outsourcing.
-This could include describing how it provides for the following items in the agreements with outsourcing providers: direct audit rights at the provider; direct access by supervising / regulating bodies to the provider (if applicable); availability, integrity and security of data and information; appropriate exit plans in case of planned/unplanned termination.
-0.170 OUTS-2.1d The organization should describe, when applicable, how it handles the following topics: decommissioning of the service in general; • the (re-)transfer of workers including their human rights; the continuity of the business process supported by the outsourcing.
-OUTS-2.1e The organization could describe how it handles the following topics: the (re-)transfer of assets and data; documentation and archiving of the results of the termination efforts; fulfilment of contractual, compliance and regulatory obligations. - Talliment of contractual, compliance and regulatory obligations.

-OUTS-3.1a When reporting on its approach of managing operational outsourced processes and services (if any) the organization should describe how it handles service management.
+T service level management and contract management; incident management; knowledge management; technology management; threat management.
+TPM-1.1c The organization could describe how it handles the following topics: the identification of opportunities for using third parties to realize strategic goals by e.g. outsourcing processes and/or services to external service providers its third party management approach, which includes the types of third party activities considered, the business case approach, the impact and risk analyses and decision making process; its third party management planning, which includes the sourcing implementation plan; communication to stakeholders about (changes in) the portfolio of third party services.
+TPM-1.1d The organization should describe its portfolio of planned and realized third party services, stipulating the services that have been initiated, transferred or terminated during the reporting period.
+TPM-2.1a The organization should describe how it handles the initiation of third party arrangements.
+This could include: setting requirements for third party opportunities; identifying candidate providers; selection criteria, including sustainability topics (ESG); selecting providers, including due diligence; risk assessment of third party opportunities; establishing third party agreements.
+TPM-2.1b When reporting on its approach of initiating third party processes or services, if applicable in the reporting period , the organization should describe how it handles the service transfer.
+This should include: if applicable, the possible transfer of employees and other workers, including their human rights.
+This could include: the planning and design of the transfer activities; - the planning and design of the transfer activities, the possible transfer of staff and assets and the related legal and change management procedures; the communication aspects related to the start of the services by the third party.
+TPM-2.1c The organization should describe, when applicable, how it adheres to the regulatory requirements for third party management.
+This could include describing how it provides for the following items in the agreements with third parties: direct audit rights at the provider; direct access by supervising / regulating bodies to the provider (if applicable); availability, authenticity, integrity and confidentiality of data and information; appropriate exit plans in case of planned/unplanned termination.
+TPM-2.1d The organization should describe, when applicable, how it handles the following topics: decommissioning of the service in general; • the (re-)transfer of workers including their human rights; the continuity of the business process supported by the third party.
+TPM-2.1e The organization could describe how it handles the following topics: the (re-)transfer of assets and data; documentation and archiving of the results of the termination efforts; fulfilment of contractual, compliance and regulatory obligations.
+TPM-3.1a When reporting on its approach of managing operational third party processes and services (if any) the organization should describe how it handles service management.
 This could include the following topics: performance monitoring of the processes and services; financial management; agreement management; incident management; managing changes.
-OUTS-3.1b The organization should describe, if applicable in the reporting period , how it obtains assurance over the outsourced processes and services, e.g. through Service Organization Control reports or other types of reporting.
-OUTS-3.1c The organization could describe how it applies, based on the outcomes of ongoing monitoring of the performance, and potential changes on the demand side of the processes and services, a change cycle, e.g. according to plan-do-check-act.
+TPM-3.1b The organization should describe, if applicable in the reporting period , how it obtains assurance over the third party processes and services, e.g. through Service Organization Control reports or other types of reporting.

+TPM-3.1c The organization could describe how it applies, based on the outcomes of ongoing monitoring of the performance, and potential changes on the demand side of the processes and services, a change cycle, e.g. according to plan-do- check-act.

-Topic NRI 4 - IT Topic Cybersecurity
+Topic IDRS 4 - Cybersecurity